The Post-2015 Consensus

 How Much Have Global Problems Cost the World?

 A Scorecard for Humanity is a new project from the Copenhagen Consensus Center.
 Here we address the long-running debate raging between scholars asking the question, Is the world is getting better or worse?

-In anticipation of CCC President Bjorn Lomborg's TED Talk in Vancouver, we have published an updated 2nd edition of How to Spend $75 Billion to Make the World a Better Place.
+In anticipation of Center Director Bjorn Lomborg's TED Talk in Vancouver, we published an updated 2nd edition of How to Spend $75 Billion to Make the World a Better Place.

 You can purchase an electronic or paperback copy through Amazon by clicking the link below.

 Ranking Smart Solutions

 Every four years since 2004, the Copenhagen Consensus Center has hosted a high profile thought experiment about how a hypothetical extra $75 billion might best be spent to solve twelve of the major crises facing the world today.